 TradingOX is an automated trading software that is said to be produced by a person called Dan.
-A review about TradingOX will be quick because it shares similar story with a scam site called BitQS.
+A review about TradingOX will be quick because it shares a similar story with a scam site called BitQS.
 Both are using complex web management tools to falsify claims of easy money trading cryptocurrencies.
 This is critical because earning a slot in our most curated list of recommended services is never easy.

 These claims appear to be far-fetched and so we will strive to get to the bottom of this to ensure nobody is making the mistake of signing up without our direction.